 Types of assessment vary depending on the module and may include the following:

-A significant number of graduates have set up their own theatre companies.
+A significant number of graduates have set up their own theatre companies, sometimes based on connections and performance work made while working on their degrees with us.
 Many graduates work in the following areas:

 While you train to be a professional in theatre you'll also develop skills that are useful in any industry.

 You should have, or be about to complete, a 2:1 undergraduate degree or equivalent qualification, although we will consider applications from students with lower qualifications.

 You're expected to show a commitment to theatre but extensive experience is not a prerequisite.
 You should provide evidence of any professional experience.
 Our students come from a range of academic backgrounds: if you're unsure about studying at masters level please contact our admissions team to find out more.
 We are also very supportive of our mature students - if you've been thinking about returning to education at any point in your life, the MA Theatre allows you to bring your experiences into a university setting, and to make sure you get the best out of the experience.